yyc12345/libcmo21/README.md

 * zlib
 * iconv (non-Windows system required)

 It can be compiled on Windows via sln file, or on Linux platform via CMake file.
+However CMake may not be updated in time because I develop this project on Windows frequently.